One unusual fact about all 9 remaining unbeaten college basketball teams | NCAA.com

 Introducing the 9 Last Unbeatens, ranked in order of least surprising to most.

-KANSAS (8-0).
+KANSAS (9-0).
 The Jayhawks were preseason No. 1, so it’s hardly a shocker to find them without a loss.
 It hasn’t been all smooth road; they’ve trailed by at least eight points the past five games in a row.
-Still, just how do you begin the season at No. 1, stay unbeaten with a couple of the wins over top 10 opponents, and get passed by two teams in the polls?
+Still, just how do you begin the season at No. 1, stay unbeaten with a couple of the wins over top 10 opponents, and get passed by three teams in the polls?
 First, Duke.
 Then, Gonzaga.
+The Jayhawks are back in No.1, but history has shown that it will take more than just being undefeated to hold to on to that position.

 Did you know . . . the victories over Michigan State and Tennessee meant Kansas is now 20-1 against top 10 teams in the regular season going back to 2012?
 Staggering.
 If only March went that well.